 Treating Depression with Therapy

-People diagnosed with a type of depression disorder do not have to live with symptoms for the rest of their life.
-Depression can be treated and significantly improved with the help of cognitive behavioral therapy and living a healthy lifestyle.
-Many issues of depression involve certain behaviors, thoughts and beliefs that can be changed in positive ways while in treatment.
-Therapy gives patients the opportunity to discuss the thoughts and different mindsets that have contributed to their depression.
-A therapist can help to dispel any irrational beliefs that are serving to keep a person depressed such as negative thoughts about themselves or their future.
-Therapy can also help people to recognize and change how they react to certain events and stresses in their daily life.
-Learning techniques to control their reactions and thoughts can help people with depression begin to reduce many of their more painful emotions.
+Our therapists can help to dispel any irrational beliefs that are serving to keep a person depressed.
+Such as negative thoughts about themselves or their future.
+While in Dr. Paul’s By The Sea therapy program, our medical specialists can help people to recognize and change how they react to specific events and stresses in their daily life.
+By learning techniques to control their reactions and thoughts, they can begin to reduce many of their more painful emotions.

 Improving Health and Relationships

-People who have been diagnosed with some form of depression can experience rehabilitation and recovery at Dr. Paul’s By The Sea.
-Our treatment programs are available to help people educate themselves about their own mental illness and learn the strategies they need to improve their lives.
-Each individual can benefit from one-on-one counseling that focuses on their unique issues and needs, allowing them to resolve personal problems and make specific goals to help them change their emotional experiences.
-Patients with depression and addiction problems can also receive effective treatment at our facilities to work through the issues of their dual diagnosis.
+Our treatment programs are available to help people educate themselves about their mental illness.
+They are able to learn the strategies they need to improve their lives.
+Each individual can benefit from one-on-one counseling that focuses on their unique issues and needs.
+Allowing them to resolve personal problems and make specific goals to help them change their emotional experiences.
+Patients who are diagnosed with a depressive disorder and struggling with addiction can find help at Dr. Paul’s By The Sea.
+Where they will receive effective treatment to work through the issues of their dual diagnosis.
 With successful treatment, anyone can overcome their depression and begin to enjoy life again.